 What organs can be donated

 You may be wondering what organs or tissues can be donated.
-Like many Canadians, you may think of organ donation to include organs such as the kidneys, heart, liver, or lungs.
+Like many Canadians, you may think of organ donation to include organs such as the kidneys, heart, or liver.

 Eligibility and restrictions on organ donation